 I also knew the way to do that was online.
 But I felt stuck.

 The feeling of being stuck

 Why did I feel stuck?
 Why do we all feel stuck?
-What are the things we worry about when it comes to successful online marketing?
+What are the things all mom entrepreneurs worry about when it comes to successful online marketing?